Importance of Outdoor Play on Development of Children

 Abstract

 This research study aims to examine the importance of outdoor play on the development of children.
-The rationale behind this is that outdoor play enhances the process of learning, physical development, motor development, sociability, innovativeness, creativity, cooperative ability and many other aspects of the child’s development.
+This is justified by the fact that outdoor play benefits a child’s learning process, physical and motor development, sociability, inventiveness, creativity, and cooperative skills, among many other areas of development.
 A medium-sized center that caters for 66 children in the toddler, nursery and kindergarten classes has been identified as a case study.
 The curriculum at the center that is the focal point for this research has allocated limited time to outdoor play.
 It is the intention of the study therefore, to enlighten the school administration of the importance of outdoor play.
 There is a need therefore to allocate enough time to outdoor play within the curriculum, so that the children may reap benefits to their development.
 The strategic plan of this study therefore is to allocate more time to outdoor play within the curriculum.
 This was achieved by a change of the existing policies, soliciting for enough capital by the center’s administration, purchasing the necessary extra equipments to facilitate outdoor play.
-The study was carried out for 2 weeks.
-Anecdotal records were used throughout the process.
-The finding of these studies shows children improved in their cognitive, social and interaction skills.
+The study lasted for two weeks.
+Throughout the procedure, anecdotal records were used.
+These research’ findings demonstrate that kids’ cognitive, social, and interaction skills have improved.
 In addition, they were also seen to exhibit more fun and happiness during the time that they were involved in the outdoor activities.
 This implies that given more time, one can observe a difference in children learning through the incorporation of more time for outdoor activities to the curricula.

 Introduction and background to the research problem